Terms and Conditions

 - Single Thought Rule – Each thought must be a single thought and must include a “Why” section where the user states the reason for that thought.
 If you suggest a thought that contains multiple thoughts, a curator following our guidelines will assist you in dividing your thoughts into multiple single thoughts that are suitable for publication.

-- Subject Rule – Thoughts cannot have as their subject a named individual, organization, or entity, unless that person organization or entity has expressly agreed to allow itself to become the subject of thoughts on ThoughtWorld.
+- Subject Rule – Thoughts cannot have as their subject a named individual who is not a public figure, or a private organization or entity, unless that person organization or entity has expressly agreed to allow itself to become the subject of thoughts on ThoughtWorld.
 ThoughtWorld is not intended to be a popularity contest, or a platform for harming the reputations of specific individuals or companies.
 We invite users to discuss the ideas or policies of candidates, the attributes of products they like or dislike, and other information that does not name a specific individual or company as the subject.
 For example, the thought “John Doe is a bad person” with the reason “John Doe is a bad person because his policies will hurt people” does not meet the Subject Rule.
 The thought “Policies should not hurt people” with the reason “It is morally wrong to adopt policies that will hurt people.
 See example johndoe.com/policy.” would meet the subject rule, even though John Doe’s website is referenced in the reason for the thought, his content is the subject to add context to the thought, John Doe is not the subject of the thought.

 - Profanity Rule – Vulgar, profane, sexual, or violent content are not permitted.